James Craik Morris: Education

-Morris was born on June 18, 1870, in Louisville, Kentucky, the son of John Hite Morris and Fanny Craik.
+Morris was born on June 18, 1870, in Louisville, Kentucky, the son of John Hite Morton Morris (1832-1910) and Fanny Craik Morris (1839-1917).
 He was educated at the Old Grammar House in Sewanee, Tennessee and later graduated with a Bachelor of Letters from Sewanee: The University of the South in 1890 and his Masters a year later.
 In 1892 he graduated with a Bachelor of Laws from University of Louisville School of Law.
 In 1893 he entered the General Theological Seminary where he studied Theology and trained for the ordained ministry and graduated in 1896.
 He received an honorary Doctorate of Divinity in 1915 from Sewanee.

 Priest

-Morris was ordained deacon on January 26, 1896, by Bishop Thomas Underwood Dudley of Kentucky and priest on July 5, 1896, by Bishop Alexander Charles Garrett of Dallas.
+Morris was made deacon on January 26, 1896, by Bishop Thomas Underwood Dudley of Kentucky and ordained priest on July 5, 1896, by Bishop Alexander Charles Garrett of Dallas.
 His first post was as assistant in St Matthew's Cathedral in Dallas, Texas.
 In 1898 he was appointed curate of St James' Church in Brooklyn, New York City and later became Dean of St Mary's Cathedral in Memphis, Tennessee in 1901.
 He served as rector of Grace Church in Madison, Wisconsin between 1916 till 1920.